-Dr Joanna Mya, Dr Alicia Fong and Dr Irene Giam are General Practitioners who each have many years of experience and have undergone extensive further sub-specialty training in the field of skin cancer diagnosis and management.
+Dr Joanna Mya, Dr Alicia Fong, Dr Irene Giam, Dr Mohammed Asif and Dr Tiffanie Goh are General Practitioners who each have many years of experience and have undergone extensive further sub-specialty training in the field of skin cancer diagnosis and management.
 They are each committed to providing the highest level of care to every patient.

 The current guidelines encourage individuals at higher risk or those who have noticed a new or changing lesion on their skin to seek a skin check.